Choosing The Best Pool Filter Media

-- The budget that you have to spend on your swimming pool filters.
+- The budget that you must spend on your swimming pool filters.

-When designing a swimming pool or spa filtration system, an engineer have to make sure that the filter or filters meet the required needs of his client.
+When designing a swimming pool or spa filtration system, an engineer must make sure that the filter or filters meet the required needs of his client.

-The reasons for this is that the type of pool filter media found in the pool filters will determined the size of the suspended particles to be trapped.
+The reason for this is that the type of pool filter media found in the pool filters will determine the size of the suspended particles to be trapped.

-Their are an elite group of filter media that are available.
+There is an elite group of filter media that are available.
 Calculating your filtration needs will determine the best swimming pool filter for the job.
-Therefore recommending the right media is crucial to achieving that desired clear water.
+Therefore, recommending the right media is crucial to achieving that desired clear water.

-Media that are regularly used in the swimming pool and spa business are as follows:
+Media that are extensively used in the swimming pool and spa business are as follows:

 - Sand filter media.
 This type of filter media is the oldest of them all.
 It is made from fine high grade silica sand.
-It is also refer too as high-rate-sand.
+It is also referred to as high-rate-sand.
 The filtration media of a sand filter is normally set in three stages.
 What do I mean by that?
-Well inside the swimming pool filter there are three different types of media.
-First of all there is a layer of gravel at the bottom.
+Well inside the swimming pool filter there are three diverse types of media.
+First, there is a layer of gravel at the bottom.
 Secondly a coarser grain of sand is then placed on top of the gravel, followed by a layer of the fine silica sand.
 This combination is called rapid-rate-sand by swimming pool design engineers.
-Rapid-rate-sand filters are not a commonly used application any more.
-The high-rate-sand filters is normally a better choice because the sand filter media used is much smaller and it is of a higher grade.
+Rapid-rate-sand filters are not a commonly used application anymore.
+The high-rate sand filters are normally a better choice because the sand filter media used is much smaller and it is of a higher grade.
 This media has a longer life.
-It can last anywhere from 5 to 15 years before it has to be replaced.
+It can last anywhere from 5 to 15 years before it must be replaced.

-This D.E. powder is used to coat a grid or septum device that make up the filtration media of your swimming pool filters.
-The powder is held against the grid or septum by the force of the moving water through your pool filters.
+This D.E. powder is used to coat a grid or septum device that makes up the filtration media of your swimming pool filters.
+The powder is held against the grid or septum by the force of the water moving through your pool filters.

 Still for the D.E powder to properly coat the grid, a special cloth like material is used to cover the grid before the diatomaceous earth powder is added.
 After the powder is added to the filter, it forms a paste like substance over the cloth material.

-This paste like substance is the water filtering media for your pool filters.
-This type of pool filter media is considered a disposable one because it has to be replaced after your filters are cleaned.
+This paste-like substance is the water filtering media for your pool filters.
+This type of pool filter media is considered a disposable one because it must be replaced after your filters are cleaned.
 Cartridge filter media.
 This type of filter media is normally used on smaller swimming pools and spa applications.
 The material found in this type of pool filter media is either made of spun bonded polyester or treated paper.
 It is normally placed in cylindrical pleated arrangements.
 The filtration range of a cartridge filter media is between 15 to 25 microns.
-Using this type of filter media in your swimming pool design applications, will require less space than that of a diatomaceous earth or high-rate-sand filter.
-This particular type filter media is also replaceable.
-Nonetheless it can last up to six months before you have to replace them.
+Using this type of filter media in your swimming pool design applications will require less space than that of a diatomaceous earth or high-rate-sand filter.
+This filter media is also replaceable.
+Nonetheless it can last up to six months before you must replace them.
 There are certain commercial cleaning products that have been designed for cleaning this type of filter media.
 These cleaning products may extend the life of this pool filter media.
-Nevertheless for good filtration of your swimming pool or spa water to continue, I recommend that you replace the filter media one time.
+Nevertheless, for good filtration of your swimming pool or spa water to continue, I recommend that you replace the filter media one time.

 A pool filter media defines the quality of your pool filter.